FSB Criminalistics Institute

-The FSB Criminalistics Institute, also the Institute of Criminalistics of the Centre for Special Technology of the Federal Security Service of the Russian Federation, — a division of the Federal Security Service (FSB) of the Russian Federation.
-Divisions of the institute provide a variety of services: polygraph testing, recognition of people or their individual characteristics using biometric data, linguistic expertise, analysis of chemicals (including detection of trace amounts of drugs and poisons), robotic mine clearance and others.
+The FSB Criminalistics Institute, also the Institute of Criminalistics of the Centre for Special Technology of the Federal Security Service of the Russian Federation, is a division of the Federal Security Service (FSB) of the Russian Federation.
+The institute provides a variety of services, including polygraph testing, recognition of people or their individual characteristics using biometric data, linguistic expertise, analysis of chemicals (including detection of trace amounts of drugs and poisons), and robotic mine clearance, among others.

 History

 The Central Research Institute of the KGB of the USSR (now the Criminalistics Institute as part of the Centre for special technology of the FSB of the Russian Federation) was established in 1977 to perform the functions of a high-tech investigative unit.

 The polygraph laboratory, established in 1975 at the KGB of the USSR, was incorporated into the Institute in 1994 as its department.
 Since the spring of 1996, the Institute has been running courses for polygraph examiners led by the head of this department.

 During the 1991 Soviet coup attempt, one of the premises of the Operations Centre of the Criminalistics Institute was used by the putschists as a command centre.

 The Criminalistics Institute took part in the investigation of high-profile terrorist acts and accidents: the Russian apartment bombings in 1999, the sinking of the Russian submarine Kursk (K-141) in 2000, the Moscow theatre hostage crisis in 2002, the Beslan school siege in 2004 and others.